P-p-H-d/mlib/README.md

 ##### void name\_clear(name\_t list)

-Clear the list 'list (aka destructor).
+Clear the list 'list (aka destructor), calling the CLEAR method of all the objects of the list and freeing memory.
 The list can't be used anymore, except with a constructor.

 ##### void name\_clean(name\_t list)

 Clean the list (the list becomes empty).
-The list remains initialized but is empty.
+It is like CLEAR but the list remains initialized and empty.

 ##### const type *name\_back(const name\_t list)

 Return a constant pointer to the data stored in the back of the list.

-##### void name\_push\_back(name\_t list, type value)
+##### void name\_push\_back(name\_t list, const type value)

 Push a new element within the list 'list' with the value 'value' contained within.

 ##### type *name\_push\_raw(name\_t list)

 Push a new element within the list 'list' without initializing it and returns a pointer to the **non-initialized** data.
 The first thing to do after calling this function is to initialize the data using the proper constructor.
-This allows to use a more specialized constructor than the generic one.
+This enables using more specialized constructor than the generic one.
 Return a pointer to the **non-initialized** data.